 In the late 1960s, it was clear that Utah’s Pioneer temples were operating above capacity, and Church members east of the Rockies still had to come west to attend the temple.
-This burden was lightened with three new Utah temples and a variation of the plan on the east coast, each featuring escalators (since removed) and an unprecedented six endowment rooms.
+This burden was lightened with three new Utah temples and a variation of the Oakland plan on the west coast, each featuring escalators (since removed) and an unprecedented six endowment rooms.
 The upper floor of each temple features 3 large endowment rooms on either side of a central celestial room.
 The ability to move large groups through quickly caused these temples to allow more endowments per day than any other temples to date.

 Washington D.C.
 Temple uses a similar layout to Provo and Ogden, in that the Endowment Rooms use a layout of 3 rooms either side of the Celestial Room, a design feature take from the Provo, Ogden and Jordan River temples..